Full API Reference

 staticmethod

-Create a new group on the Datatailr platform.
+Create a new group with the specified name.

 Parameters: